Who is our Metropolitan?

 informal settings, for example, in normal conversation, it

-is appropriate to simply refer to a deacon as “Deacon
+is appropriate to simply refer to a Deacon as “Deacon

 [John]”, “Father [John]”, or “Father Deacon [John]”,